-Youth advocates Viola and Norah from Uganda, and Hope and Georgina from Kenya, are all attending the Commonwealth Summit.
-They’ll be asking their Governments to push for commitments to be made by all the Heads of State, to end the exploitation of girls and protect their rights.
+Youth advocates Viola and Norah from Uganda, and Hope and Georgina from Kenya, all attended the Commonwealth Summit.
+They asked their Governments to push for commitments to be made by all the Heads of State, to end the exploitation of girls and protect their rights.

 WHY COMMONWEALTH ACTION MATTERS